-If you get invited to speak at festivals, and events, or teach residential courses – do you ever get nervous that nobody will come?
+If you get invited to speak at festivals and events, or teach residential courses, online or in person – do you ever get nervous that nobody will come?

 Sure, the organisers don’t enjoy it either, and they have my sympathy, but I suspect they move on more quickly than I do.

 So I learned the hard way that if events like these are going to happen they need a bit of work beforehand.
 But what I also learned, happily, is that the work needn’t be “hard”.
 It needn’t be painful, or horrible.
 In fact it can be quite enjoyable, and create a lot of goodwill.

 For instance, I recently set up a web page with a welcome video for people coming to a thing I was doing soon.
 (Just to be clear: there was no requirement from the organiser that I do this.)
 I structured it with an invitation for people to tell me what they wanted from the event.
 Like this: